-After this detailed description for DML1, we now turn towards the results of the estimated signal and noise spectra for all three data sets.
+After this detailed description for DML1, we now turn to the results of the estimated signal and noise spectra for all three data sets.
 In general, the shape of the signal spectra is, as a result of the corrections, clearly distinct from the mean spectrum of the individual isotope variations.
-This is seen, for example, in the corrected DML1 signal spectrum which indicates a much

-- 5 more steady increase in PSD from short to long timescales (Fig. 2a, solid blue line) as compared to the mean spectrum (Fig. 1, black line).
-This is confirmed by the three 1000 yr long DML2 records whose signal exhibits a roughly similar power spectrum in the range of timescales that overlap (~ 10 to 100 yr period).
-We partly expect this since the longer cores are also part of the DML1 data set, but the increase in signal power in this frequency band seems to be a general feature over the entire last 1000 yr.
-In addition, the DML2 signal spectrum shows a further and similar increase for timescales beyond the 100 yr period. - 10 This change in spectral shape from the mean to the signal spectrum results from two contributions in the correction process: Firstly, the average isotope variability is corrected for the noise contribution ("uncorrected signal", dotted lines in Fig. 2a).
-This correction is mostly apparent on the longer timescales leading to a higher slope in PSD of the signal spectrum compared to the mean spectrum (for DML1, the signal increases from the 10 to 100 yr period by a factor of ~ 2.6 , the mean spectrum by a factor of ~ 1.4).
-Secondly, the corrections for the loss in spectral power by the effects of diffusion and time uncertainty - 15 (here important for time periods from ~ 20 to 5 yr) lead to a smaller increase in PSD of the signal spectra with increasing timescale as compared to the raw estimates (compare dotted, dashed and solid lines in Fig. 2a).
+This is seen, for example, in the corrected DML1 signal spectrum which indicates a much more steady increase in PSD from short to long timescales (Fig. 2a, solid blue line) compared to the mean spectrum (Fig. 1, black line).
+This is confirmed by the three 1000-year-long DML2 records, which have a common signal that exhibits a roughly similar power spectrum in the range of timescales that overlap (~ 10 - to 100-year period).
+We partly expect this, since the longer cores are also part of the DML1 data set, but the increase in signal power in this frequency band seems to be a general feature over the last 1000 years.
+In addition, the DML2 signal spectrum shows a further and similar increase for timescales beyond the 100year period.
+This change in spectral shape from the mean to the signal spectrum results from two contributions in the correction process: firstly, the average isotope variability is corrected for the noise contribution ("uncorrected signal", dotted lines in Fig. 2a).
+This correction is mostly apparent on the longer timescales, leading to a higher slope in PSD of the signal spectrum compared to the mean spectrum (for DML1, the signal increases from the 10- to 100-year period by a factor of ~ 2.6 , the mean spectrum by a factor of ~ 1.4).
+Secondly, the corrections for the loss in spectral power by the effects of diffusion and time uncertainty (here important for time periods from \sim 20- to 5-years) lead to a smaller increase in PSD of the signal spectra with increasing timescale compared to the raw estimates (compare dotted, dashed and solid lines in Fig. 2a).
 In sharp contrast to DML, the corrections for the WAIS records yield a signal spectrum (Fig. 2c, solid line) that exhibits a rather flat appearance throughout and indicates decreasing PSD towards centennial timescales.
-Much of the flat character is caused by the diffusion and time uncertainty corrections which strongly amplify the raw signal power on the subdecadal timescales; the decrease in PSD on the - 20 long timescales is a result of the correction for the noise contribution.
-We note, however, that the spectral uncertainty at the lowest frequency is high since fewer data points contribute to the estimated PSD for lower frequencies when using logarithmic smoothing.
+Much of the flat character is caused by the diffusion and time uncertainty corrections, which strongly amplify the raw signal power on the subdecadal timescales; the decrease in PSD on the long timescales is a result of the correction for the noise contribution.
+We note, however, that the spectral uncertainty at the lowest frequency is high, since fewer data points contribute to the estimated PSD for lower frequencies when using logarithmic smoothing.

-A difference between both regions can also be seen in the noise spectra (Fig. 2b+d).
-Prior to any correction, the DML1 and DML2 noise spectra are different on shorter timescales (≤ 20 yr period), but become consistent to each other after the correction showing essentially white PSD (Fig. 2b).
-In comparison, the corrected WAIS noise spectrum shows an increase of spatially incoherent isotope variations towards longer timescales, which correlates with the decrease in signal power on centennial timescales (Fig. 2c).
+A difference between the regions can also be seen in the noise spectra (Fig. 2b and d).
+Prior to any correction, the DML1 and DML2 noise spectra are different on shorter timescales (≤ 20 -year period), but become consistent with each other after the correction, showing essentially white PSD (Fig. 2b).
+In comparison, the corrected WAIS noise